 The classic early symptom of wet AMD is that straight lines appear crooked.
 This is similar to the effect of looking through a fun-house mirror.
-This is caused by leaking blood from the damaged vessels lifting the macula.
+This is caused by leaking fluid or even bleeding from the damaged vessels, which lifts the macula and interferes with its function.
 There may also be a small blind spot in wet AMD cases, causing central vision loss.

-If you believe you have symptoms of age-related macular degeneration, contact David Parks office for an evaluation.
+If you believe you have symptoms of age-related macular degeneration, contact Dr. Parks’ office for an evaluation.
 Early diagnosis and treatment is crucial.

 How Is AMD Detected?

-You are at risk to develop AMD if you are over age 60 and have had recent changes in your central vision.
-To look for signs of the disease, Dr. Parks will use eye drops to dilate, or enlarge, your pupils.
-Dilating the pupils allows us a better view of the back of the eye.
-You may also be asked to view an Amsler grid, a pattern that looks like a checkerboard.
-Early changes in your central vision will cause the grid to appear distorted, a sign of AMD.
+You are at risk of developing AMD if you are over age 60 and have had recent changes in your central vision.
+To look for signs of the disease, Dr. Parks will use eye drops to

-No treatment currently exists for dry AMD, but it has been suggested that taking certain vitamins and minerals, such as lutein, zeazanthin and zinc, may slow the progress of the disease.
-A national study, called the Age Related Eye Disease Study (AREDS) published its results in October 2001, exhibiting that a specific combination of vitamin C, vitamin E, beta-carotene, zinc, and copper reduced the progression of dry AMD.
-At present, we recommend this combination, available commercially as Ocuvite Preservision or Alcon Icaps AREDS formula, as well as other brands.
-We also recommend a balanced diet that includes many leafy green vegetables that are high in lutein, which was not studied in the AREDS study since its role in macular degeneration was not clear when the study began in the early 1990's.
-If you are unable to eat a balanced diet, a general vitamin with lutein, such as Centrum with Lutein should be considered.
+No treatment currently exists for dry AMD, but it has been suggested that taking certain vitamins and minerals, such as lutein, zeaxanthin and zinc, may slow the progress of the disease.
+A national study, called the Age Related Eye Disease Study (AREDS 2) published its results in 2013, exhibiting that a specific combination of vitamins and nutrients, including vitamin C, vitamin E, zinc, lutein, and zeaxanthin reduced the progression of dry AMD.
+At present, we recommend this combination, available commercially as Ocuvite Preservision AREDS 2, as well as other brands containing the AREDS 2 formula.
+We also recommend a balanced diet that includes many leafy green vegetables that are high in lutein.
+If you are unable to eat a balanced diet, a general multivitamin such as Centrum should be considered.
 There are many specialty vitamins touted to be good for macular degeneration, but because there is no conclusive evidence of their necessity, they are not recommended by Dr. Parks.

-In January 2005, Dr. David Parks began offering Macugen® (pegaptanib) for the treatment of neovascular age-related macular degeneration.
-Macugen (pegaptanib) works by blocking the effect of vascular endothelial growth factor (VEGF), one of the causes of abnormal blood vessel growth in age-related macular degeneration.
+In September 2005, Dr. David Parks began offering Avastin (bevacizumab) for the treatment of neovascular age-related macular degeneration.
+Avastin (bevacizumab) works by blocking the effect of vascular endothelial growth factor (VEGF), one of the causes of abnormal blood vessel growth in age-related macular degeneration.

-Macugen® (pegaptanib) is administered as an intraocular injection in the office under local anesthesia.
+Avastin (bevacizumb) is administered as an intraocular injection in the office under local anesthesia.
 Most patients experience no discomfort with the procedure.
-At present, retreatment by reinjection is recommended at six-week intervals for up to two years, depending on the response to treatment.
+At present, retreatment by reinjection is recommended at four to six-week intervals for up to two years, depending on the response to treatment.

 Avastin® (bevacizumab) is a medication that blocks blood vessel growth that is currently FDA approved for intravenous administration for colon cancer.
 Avastin® is not approved for ophthalmic use at this time.
-Recent studies have shown that Avastin® may be effective for macular degeneration and macular edema when injected in small amounts directly into the eye.
-Like Macugen®, Avastin® blocks the action of VEGF molecules in the eye.
+Recent studies have shown that Avastin® is be effective for macular degeneration and diabetic macular edema when injected in small amounts directly into the eye.

 Avastin® (bevacizumab) is administered as an intraocular injection in the office under local anesthesia.
 Most patients experience no discomfort with the procedure.
-At present, retreatment by reinjection is recommended at six-week intervals.
-The duration of treatment is also anticipated to be up to two years.
+At present, retreatment by reinjection is recommended at four to six week intervals.
+The duration of treatment is depends on the individual response of the patient, with some needing treatments for a few months and others many years.

 Avastin® (bevacizumab) is available at all of our offices in the Los Angeles area and Guam.

 For more information regarding the many treatments for macular degeneration, contact the office of David Parks, a Southern California retinal specialist.
-Also, you may visit the Web sites maintained by the manufacturers of the approved and investigational drugs:
+Also, you may visit the Web sites maintained by the manufacturers of the approved: